Maximize your muscle gains and minimize muscle breakdown with an all-natural BCAA stack.

 3) Cognitive Fatigue During Exercise

 Unlike DOMS, exercise-induced cognitive fatigue more immediately affects exercise performance via pathways that are more acutely responsive to physical activity.
-With regards to exercise-induced fatigue, the key neurotransmitters of interest are serotonin and dopamine.
+With regards to exercise-induced fatigue, the key neurotransmitters of interest are serotonin and dopamine to keep energy high.

 Respectively, each neurochemical relates to performance in the following ways: